mindspank/qsocks/README.md

 qsocks was born to provide a lightweight promise layer around the Engine API.
 Shortening the time to implemention without limiting the developer in what she or he can accomplish.

 The aim of qsocks is to mimic the functionality in the Engine API bringing the capabilities to node and the browser.
-qsocks currently uses browserify to package up qsocks, ws and promises to bring consistency to the browser landscape.
+qsocks currently uses browserify to package up qsocks and promises to bring consistency to the browser landscape.

 ##Getting Started